Department and Program Review Guidelines

 Internal Review Committee

 The Internal Review Committee (“Internal Committee”) consists of three Bates faculty members from outside the department or program under review.
-The dean and division chairs select committee members from a list of nominees submitted by the department or program using the supplied Internal Committee Nomination Form.
+The Academic Affairs Council select committee members from a list of nominees submitted by the department or program using the supplied Internal Committee Nomination Form.
 To inform the committee selection process, it is helpful if the department or program includes a brief description of the desired overall composition of the committee.
 The description might specify, for example, that a department or program wishes the committee to have representatives from particular departments, programs, or divisions; it might state that it would prefer to have at least two of three reviewers with significant service in interdisciplinary programs; or, it might specify that the chair of the committee be selected from a specific subset of the nominees.
 The dean of the faculty’s office conveys to nominees formal invitations to serve.

 External Review Committee